sern-handler/handler/README.md

 ## Contribute

--   Pull up on [issues](https://github.com/jacoobes/Sern/issues) and tell me if there are bugs
+-   Pull up on [issues](https://github.com/jacoobes/Sern/issues) and tell us, if there are bugs
 -   All kinds of contributions are welcomed!

 ## TODO